PostHog/posthog.com/contents/blog/b2b-saas-product-metrics.md

 When choosing your product metrics, first remember the four qualities of good metrics we mentioned earlier: understandable, comparative, specific and actionable.

-They're all important in isolation, but hugely powerful in combination.
-Here's an example of how this works in practice.
+They're all important in isolation, but more powerful when combined.
+Here's an example of how this works.

 Our product, [PostHog](https://posthog.com/), is all about helping engineers and product teams discover insights about product usage.

 In PostHog, users can:

-- Create and analyze insights that track trends over time, how well users convert, what paths they take, and how well they retain.
+- Create and analyze insights that track trends over time such as how well users convert, what paths they take, and how well they retain.

-- Use dashboards to collate insights into cohesive reports on any element of the product experience.
+- Use dashboards to combine insights into cohesive reports on any element of the product experience.

-- View session recordings of real customers using their product to understand where they get stuck, or how they use the product.
+- View session recordings of real customers to understand where they get stuck or how they use the product.

-- Use feature flags to run product experiments on new features and user experiences before rolling them out.
+- Use feature flags to test and run experiments before rolling features out.

 To capture all this activity, we created a composite metric we call [Discoveries](/handbook/product/metrics).
 We define Discoveries as any time a PostHog user analyzes an insight, dashboard, recording, or correlation analysis report for 10 second or more.